 Finance managers looking to advance in their careers will find striking differences in the duties and areas of focus for the CAO and controller positions.
 While there is considerable overlap in the skills and education of chief accounting officers and controllers, the two roles have different career paths, compensation, and scope of responsibilities.

 CAO and controller roles are similar in that both job categories require education, training, experience, and often certification in accounting.
-The job duties of controllers and CAOs remain closely tied to the accounting function, and a primary responsibility of both positions is to ensure all financial, accounting, and tax systems are in regulatory compliance.
+The job duties of controllers and CAOs remain closely tied to the accounting function, and the primary responsibility of both positions is to ensure all financial, accounting, and tax systems are in regulatory compliance.
 Both positions also report to the chief financial officer (CFO).
 In most other ways, the two corporate roles are dissimilar, though equally important.

 However, the two important financial positions are distinguished by their many differences rather than the similarities mentioned above.
 For finance professionals looking to the future and considering chief accounting officer vs. controller jobs, the unique aspects of the two roles can help determine which position is best suited to their talents, abilities, and interests.